MicrosoftDocs/azure-devops-docs/docs/boards/boards/customize-cards.md

 3. Customize each work item type to have any custom fields you want to show.
 For details, see [Customize a workflow](../../organizations/settings/work/add-custom-field.md).

 **Team Administrator**:
+1. Meet with your team and determine how the team wants to manage bugs, similar to requirements or tasks.
 1. [Add any tags](../queries/add-tags-to-work-items.md) you want to customize on cards to work items.
-2. Meet with your team and determine which annotations should appear on cards and how they want to configure inline tests.
+1. Meet with your team and determine which annotations should appear on cards and how they want to configure inline tests.

 ## Open your Kanban board settings